The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth: List Hamilton Path

 It is immediate from this construction that, for any vertex $v \in V(H)$, the nodes indexing bags that contain $v$ induce a subpath of $T$.
 So it remains to show that, for every edge $uv \in E(H)$, there exists some bag of the decomposition that contains both $u$ and $v$.
 For all edges within $Q$ this is clearly true.
 Note that, for $1 \leq l \leq 2n^2-2$, any vertex $P_i[l]$ is only adjacent to vertices $P_j[l']$ where $|l-l'| \leq 2$, and so any edge between internal vertices of the paths $P_1, \ldots, P_k$ must have both its endpoints in some bag of the decomposition.
 All remaining edges are then incident with some $v \in V_{end}$, but $V_{end}$ is contained in every bag, and so the condition is also satisfied for these edges.

 Hence we have a path decomposition of $H$ of width at most $5k$. \end{proof}

 We are now ready to prove the main theorem of this section.

 \begin{proof}[Proof of Theorem \ref{LHP-hard}] It follows immediately from Lemmas \ref{MC=>LHP} and \ref{LHP=>MC} that $(H,\mathcal{L})$ is a yes-instance for \textsc{List Hamilton Path} if and only if $G$ is a yes-instance for \textsc{Multicolour Clique}. $H$ has order polynomial in $|G|$, and can clearly be computed from $G$ in polynomial time.
 Moreover, by Lemma \ref{bdd-pathwidth} we know that the pathwidth of $H$ depends only on the parameter $k$, the number of colours used in $G$.
-This completes the reduction to show that \textsc{List Hamilton Path}, parameterised by treewidth, is W[1]-hard. \end{proof}
+This completes the reduction to show that \textsc{List Hamilton Path}, parameterised by treewidth, is W[1]-hard.
+Moreover, the construction given above demonstrates that if there is an algorithm to solve \textsc{List Hamilton Path} in time $f(k)n^{o(k)}$ on graphs of pathwidth $k$ (for some function $f$) then \textsc{Multicolour Clique} and hence \textsc{Clique} can be solved in time $g(k)n^{o(k)}$ (for some function $g$); thus, by Theorem \ref{eth-clique}, there can be no such algorithm for \textsc{List Hamilton Path} unless the Exponential Time Hypothesis fails. \end{proof}